juliocesardeveloper/instagram/README.md

-# instagram
+# Instagram basic layout
-Ejercicio 1 del curso CSS grid layout de Platzi:
+This is the 1st exercise from CSS grid layout course of Platzi:
-Recrear el layout del perfil de instagram
+Grid style of Instagram profile.

-## El ejercicio lo puedes ver terminado en:
+## You can see this exercise here:
 [Instagram grid style](https://juliocesardeveloper.github.io/instagram/)

-Espero ir evolucionando éste ejercicio a medida que vaya adquiriendo más skills en frontend.
+I hope to evolve this exercise as I acquire more skills in frontend.